 Biographies of our Bloggers

 Hello!
-I’m Thomas, and this is my first summer at Woodland Cemetery.
-I’m currently training with Levi so that I can take over their role as Historian and Archivist in the fall.
-I’ve only just tuned in to London’s rich and storied history and I want to share this past with as many people as possible.
+I’m Thomas, and this is my second summer at Woodland Cemetery.
+I’m entering my final year of a media studies degree at Western University.
+I’ve lived my entire life in London but I’ve only recently tuned in to London’s rich and storied history.
+I want to share these stories, known and unknown, with as many people as possible through our new research and walking tours.
+You can find me poking around our archives or the London Room for a good story.
+If I’m not inside, I’m walking around fiddling with the timing of my guided audio walks.
 I write occasionally for LondonFuse, a media collective with a focus on arts and heritage.
-I hope to figure out some neat ways to make Woodland’s history more accessible and engaging!
+I hope to figure out some neat ways to make Woodland’s history as accessible and engaging as possible!

 Email me at firstname.lastname@example.org with any questions or to set up a tour.

 Meagan is a recent graduate of the University of Toronto’s Master of Museum Studies program with an interest in public history and interpretive planning.
 With a background in anthropology and artifact preservation Meagan has a personal fascination with funerary and death practices across cultures.
 Having previously worked in London’s heritage sector, Meagan is passionate about making local history engaging and accessible to all audiences.